havran/preact-custom-element-example/README.md

 # README

-This is example how to build custom HTML element with ReactJS.
+This is example how to build custom HTML element with PReactJS.

 ## Requirements